disruptive-technologies/python-client/docs/examples/threaded_stream.rst

 Threaded Stream
 ===============
-In this example, the :code:`disruptive.Stream.project()` resource method and built-in `threading` package is used together to continuously stream events in a separate thread, independent of the main program.
+In this example, the :code:`disruptive.Stream.event_stream()` resource method and built-in `threading` package is used together to continuously stream events in a separate thread, independent of the main program.
 Every time a new event appears in the stream it is appended to a buffer list which is accessible from the main thread.

 Full Example
 ------------